-In Memory – Scottish Mince & Tatties for a a comfort food meal that is a family favourite meal my Nana made.
+A Scottish Mince and Tatties recipe for a comfort food meal that is a family favourite meal my Nana made.
 It’s a comforting Scottish mince recipe that is a warm hug during the chillier months.

 This post is in memory of my brother.
 He passed away very suddenly and tragically in 2008 when he was 28 years old and this week he would have turned 37.
 This Scottish Mince recipe with Tatties (or just plain “Mince” as we called it) was his favourite meal that our Nana would make him.